Put on your scarf, warm your hands in your pockets and breathe in the fresh, cool Svalbardian air. The autumn is here at last!

 In this transitional period where the days are bright and the nights are dark, Svalbard does not hold anything back in terms of memorable and beautiful experiences.

 Get closer to nature and experience the changing landscapes yourself by joining an organised guided hiking trip!
-As the autumn sets in, grassy plains in Svalbard are decorated with swaying eriophorums and mushrooms in between all the beautiful colours in the landscape.
-Polar bears are ever-present all year round, so make sure to go hiking with a professional local guide on an organised hiking trip to be safe.
-The guide knows how to keep you safe on hikes and carries the safety equipment one needs in the Svalbardian wilderness.
+As autumn sets in, the grassy plains in Svalbard are adorned with swaying eriophorums and mushrooms, complementing the beautiful colours in the landscape.
+Polar bears are ever-present throughout the year, so be sure to go hiking with a professional local guide on an organised hiking trip to stay safe.
+The guide knows how to keep you safe on hikes and carries safety equipment suitable for the Svalbardian wilderness.

 Longyearbyen Literature festival in early September can offer literary delights, and towards the end of Svalbard’s autumn in early October one can find some real culinary highlights at the Taste Svalbard festival.